 FAQ Frequently Asked Questions

-Both the Insta360 GO Ultra and the DJI Osmo Nano support night photography, but the performance styles are distinctly different.
+Both the Insta360 GO Ultra and DJI Osmo Nano support night shooting, but their performance styles are distinctly different.

-The two cameras use different strategies for audio processing.
+The two cameras employ different strategies for audio processing.

-Insta360 GO Ultra Requires a dedicated magnetic quick release bracket.
+The Insta360 GO Ultra requires a dedicated magnetic quick-release stand.

-DJI Osmo Nano It supports the standard quick release system of DJI products, which is more compatible with other DJI products such as Osmo Action 5 Pro, Osmo Action 4 and Osmo 360.
+The DJI Osmo Nano supports the standard quick-release system of DJI products, offering greater compatibility and allowing it to be used with other DJI products, such as the Osmo Action 5 Pro, Osmo Action 4, and Osmo 360.

 Conclusion